EkaTur/Anti-boring-app/README.md

 Welcome to the Boredom Buster App!
 This simple web application helps you find activities to do when you're feeling bored.
 With just a click, you can get advice and stay busy!

+## Live Demo

+You can check out the live version of this website [here](https://anti-boredom.netlify.app/).

 ## Features

 - **Get Advice**: Click on the button to fetch a random activity suggestion from the Bored API.